nilanshakya/Nilan-CarND/writeup.md

 At the end of draw solid line, I calclate the x axis value of the buttom left and right lane as we want to start to draw from the buttom of the image.
 The buttom of the image value always have y axis's value 540 as that is our size of the image.

-Here is the image of the detected lane on red on top of the original image.
+Here is the identified line drawn in red color on top of the original image.

 [//]: # (Image References)